Block, Inc. (SQ, XYZ) Investors Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-29, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Block, Inc. ("Block" or the "Company") (NYSE: SQ; XYZ).
+LOS ANGELES, Jan.
+30, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Block, Inc. ("Block" or the "Company") (NYSE: SQ; XYZ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BLOCK, INC. (SQ, XYZ), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MARCH 18, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN BLOCK, INC. (SQ, XYZ), CLICK HERE BEFORE MARCH 18, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?